Skip to main content

 • Taking measures for epidemics and safeguarding employers from losses

-Privacy notices/privacy policy and requests for consent must be accessible in English or any language provided in the 8th schedule of the Indian Constitution.
-They should be given in a clear and accessible manner.
-The privacy notice should be specific and easy to understand.
+Privacy notices and consent requests should be provided in English or any language included in the Eighth Schedule of the Indian Constitution.
+They must be clear, accessible, specific, and easy to understand.

 Under the DPDP Act, data fiduciaries must provide a privacy notice along with the request for consent.
 The notice and the request should include details regarding the: